Nina Casson McGarva

 Shin-nagata glass residence Kobe, Japan (2019) | Eair Program at Pilchuck Glass school in Stanwood, WA, USA (2015) | Starworks in Star, NC, USA (2014)

 Casson McGarva has shown her work throughout Europe and in the USA.
+Most recently, she was selected as one of 60 artworks for the Toyama International 2024 Glass Exhibition.

 Imagine Museum St Petersburg, Florida, USA • The Glass Museum Lette, Germany